Josephine Shaw Lowell: Progressive leader

-Later life and death
+New York Consumers' League

 Perhaps her most wide-ranging and effective organization was the New York Consumers' League which she established in 1890.
 This organization strove to improve the wages and the working conditions of women workers in New York City.
 The League was particularly concerned with retail clerks.
 Lowell published a "White List" that contained a list of stores known to treat women workers well.
 Initially, the list was very short.

 The New York Consumer's League was adopted in many other cities as chapters opened across the country.
 The umbrella organization, the National Consumers League (NCL), became a powerful lobbying group.

+Death

 She died of cancer in 1905, at her home in New York City, and is buried with her husband at Mount Auburn Cemetery in Cambridge, Massachusetts.
 The Josephine Shaw Lowell Memorial Fountain in Bryant Park, which is behind the New York Public Library Main Branch building, was dedicated in 1912.
 The fountain is reportedly New York City's first public memorial dedicated to a woman.